guvon1982iesb/curso-github/README.md

 # curso-github
-Este repositório é para manter codigos do git
+Este repositório é para manter codigos do git do curso do Sérgio!